Mexico gets AstraZeneca doses from India, expects more Pfizer, as it prepares for next phase

 “The vaccines are already available.... and they will not stop arriving so that the national vaccination plan does not stop,” President Andres Manuel Lopez Obrador said at the news conference in the southwestern state of Oaxaca.

-Additionally, Mexico has secured enough vaccines to cover 20% of its population through the global COVAX facility, led by the GAVI vaccines alliance and the World Health Organization, though shipments have yet to begin.

-Reporting by Diego Ore and Cassandra Garrison; Editing by Raissa Kasolowsky and Sonya Hepinstall
+Reporting by Diego Ore and Cassandra Garrison; Editing by Sonya Hepinstall and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.